 On Windows machines, start your debugger, and run MATLAB from it (MATLAB has no debugging symbols, you will get a warning for this).
-Now set breakpoints (either in the code, or "on image load" or something).
-You also need to set the debugger to stop on handled exceptions, since MATLAB handles all exceptions your MEX-file generates (segmentation violations and the like).
-If you now run your function from MATLAB, the debugger should come into action.
+Now set breakpoints (either in the code, or "on image load"

 The book "Application Program Interface Guide" from the MATLAB manual set gives more detailed information on this topic.